-The three urban design focus areas that are singled out for special attention are: the CBD, Lakewood Station district, and Tillicum.
+The three urban design focus areas that are singled out for special attention are: the Downtown Subarea, Lakewood Station District Subarea, and Tillicum.
 These three focus areas are crucial to the city's image and are parts of the city where substantial change is planned that will create a rich mixture of land uses in a pedestrian oriented environment.
 To achieve this level of change, substantial public investment and standards for private development will be needed.

 There are limitations as to how urban design can be addressed at the comprehensive planning level.
-For this reason, this chapter recommends the future preparation of subarea plans to address priority areas at a scale allowing for the necessary attention to detail.
-Pending these detailed studies, adherence to the goals and policies shown here will assist the City in carrying out some of its most pressing development priorities such as City Hall construction, continued redevelopment of the Lakewood Mall into Lakewood Towne Center, development of transit oriented residential projects around the Sound Transit commuter rail station, and preservation of strong single-family neighborhoods.
+For this reason, this chapter recommends the preparation and implementation of subarea plans to address priority areas at a scale allowing for the necessary attention to detail.
+Pending these detailed studies, adherence to the goals and policies shown here will assist the City in carrying out some of its most pressing development priorities such as creating a recognizable Downtown, development of transit oriented residential and retail/commercial projects around the Lakewood Station, and the preservation and creation of housing affordable to the City's residents.